-Content marketing is a lot like the real estate industry — landing a spot on page one is like scoring beachfront property.
+Content marketing is a lot like the real estate industry — landing a spot on Page One is like scoring a beachfront property.

-Location is key.
-But if you’re creating great content and you don’t have SERP rankings, it’s going to be hard to see ROI.
-On the flip side, if you have content ranking but the content isn’t fully satisfying search intent, readers will likely bounce and find a better piece.
-Leaving you without any conversions or payoff.
+Your content’s location is key.
+If you’re creating great content but don’t have SERP rankings, it will be hard to see ROI.
+On the flip side, if you have content ranking that isn’t fully satisfying search intent, readers will likely bounce and find a better piece — leaving you without conversions or payoff.

-The benefits of content marketing may be clear, but you need to have a solid foundation in strategy, creation, optimization and analytics if you want your content to reach its full potential.
-We gathered six essential content marketing best practices to create a winning strategy that drives visibility and organic results.
+The benefits of content marketing may be clear, but you need to have a solid foundation in strategy, creation, optimization, and analytics if you want your content to reach its full potential.
+We gathered 11 essential content marketing best practices to create a winning strategy that drives visibility and organic results.

 1. Create a Clear Strategy

-To create a strategy that satisfies content marketing best practices, you need to have an in-depth understanding of your brand, target audience and your offerings.
+To create a strategy that satisfies content marketing best practices, you must understand your brand, target audience, and your offerings.
 Your content should always have:

-• Some tie back to the services or products you offer
+• Clear ties back to the services or products you offer

 • Consistent branding (in the copy and design)